Deployment

 All MNE-CPP libraries are built to the mne-cpp/lib

 folder.
-All applications, test, and examples are built to the mne-cpp/bin
+All applications, test, and examples are built to the mne-cpp/out/Release

 folder.